A common trend with toddlers and pre-schoolers is calling out and getting out of bed at sleep time.

 If you think your child is getting up or calling out as a way of keeping you around and simply avoiding sleep than here are some steps you can take.

-Hot tip: Spending a little more time together with you before lights out might help children whose bedtime issues are caused by separation or other kinds of anxiety.
+Hot tip: Spending a little more time together before lights out might help children whose bedtime issues are caused by separation or other kinds of anxiety.
 15-20 minutes helping your child wind down before bed can work wonders.
-We usually recommend this after setting up your Glow Dreaming for the night
+We usually recommend this after setting up your Glow Dreaming for the night.

 A bedtime routine is the most important part of helping your child go to bed and settle.
 A basic routine involves: